ministryotech/Umbraco.Pylon/NUGET-README.md

 The intent is that, hopefully, any version of pylon SHOULD be compatible with any Umbraco version in it's major version number.

-The current version has been tested and works with 7.10.X, 7.11.X and 7.12.X but will probably work fine with any version form 7.4.X upward.
+The current version has been tested and works with 7.13.X but will probably work fine with any version from 7.4.X upward.

 New versions are as follows...